CONDITIONS OF ENTRY

 - Any other item that in the opinion of M&OP management, could cause harm or public nuisance.

-For sporting events at John Cain Arena, any item or bag that is too large to fit under a seat must not be brought into the venue and a limit of one bag per person applies.
+For sports events at John Cain Arena, any item or bag that is too large to fit under a seat is not permitted, and a limit of one bag per person applies.

 The Arena is licensed and as such, the following provisions apply: